Query options

 $skip

-query option allows API consumers to skip a specified amount of results in a query.
+The $skip query option allows API consumers to skip a specified amount of results in a query.

 The implementation is based on the syntax defined in the OData specification.